Thank you for attending the 2016 Cyber Summit!

-If information is power, how can we ensure that society is using it in the most accountable way possible?
-Cyber Summit 2016 will focus on the privacy / policy implications of technologies related to open, big data, and the Internet of Things.
-It will help public organizations, tech leaders, and everyday citizens understand what is fully at stake when information (both public and private) is made available online, and what legal defenses may (or may not) exist to protect them.
+Cyber Summit 2016 focused on the privacy / policy implications of technologies related to open, big data, and the Internet of Things.
+It showed public organizations, tech leaders, and everyday citizens what is fully at stake when information (both public and private) is made available online, and what legal defenses may (or may not) exist to protect them.

 Dr. Michael Geist is a law professor at the University of Ottawa, where he holds the Canada Research Chair in Internet and E-commerce Law.
 He is a syndicated columnist on technology law issues, with his regular column appearing in the Toronto Star and the Hill Times.
 Dr. Geist is the editor of many books including Law, Privacy and Surveillance in Canada in the Post-Snowden Era (2015, University of Ottawa Press), The Copyright Pentalogy: How the Supreme Court of Canada Shook the Foundations of Canadian Copyright Law (2013, University of Ottawa Press), From "Radical Extremism" to "Balanced Copyright": Canadian Copyright and the Digital Agenda (2010, Irwin Law) and In the Public Interest: The Future of Canadian Copyright Law (2005, Irwin Law).
 He is also the editor of several monthly technology law publications, and the author of a popular blog on Internet and intellectual property law issues.
 In 2010, Managing Intellectual Property named him on the 50 most influential people on intellectual property in the world and Canadian Lawyer named him one of the 25 most influential lawyers in Canada in 2011, 2012 and 2013.
 More information can be obtained at http://www.michaelgeist.ca.